 - In-person training for your health department’s accreditation coordinator;

-- Site visit, including a comprehensive review of your health department’s operations against the national accreditation standards by a team of peer review experts
+- A site visit by a team of peer review experts, including a comprehensive review of your health department’s operations against the national accreditation standards;

-- Annual quality improvement guidance and support for 5 years
+- Annual quality improvement guidance and support over a period of 5 years

-- Identified opportunities for improvements to help your health department better serve its population
+- Identified opportunities for improvements to help your health department better serve its population; and

 Payment of Fees

 PHAB understands that health department budgets are strained now more than ever.
 In order to ensure cost does not become a barrier to qualified health departments seeking and earning accreditation, PHAB has developed a variety of flexible ways for health departments to pay their fees.

 - Health departments can pay in one, three, or five year increments (see below).